nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 To see an example of how to control the On-board LEDs [flash the board with our Blinkenlights](https://docs.getchip.com/chip_pro_devkit.html#examples) image and view the example scripts using the command-line editor Vi.

-##PWM Breakout Pins
+## PWM Breakout Pins

-We know you really want to do one thing when you get new hardware/software in hand- build robots.
-Well, a robot needs to be able to move to perhaps one day dominate the world.
-To help with this world domination you need servos and motors.
-The C.H.I.P.
-Pro Dev board conveniently has two PWM pins broken out specifically for servos.
+We know that you really want to do one thing when you get new hardware/software in your hands - build robots!
+In order for a robot to one day take over the world it needs to be able to move and grab things.
+This movement can be achieved with servos and controlled with a PWM signal.
+To help you along with your plan for world domination the C.H.I.P.
+Pro Dev board offers a place to connect your servos to.

+### PWM via sysfs

 Our Linux kernels provide a simple **sysfs** interface to access PWM from.
-The PWM controller is exported as pwmchip0.
+The PWM controller/chip is exported as pwmchip0.
 To explore the file structure, connect to C.H.I.P.
 Pro via USB-serial and in the terminal window type:

 ``` shell
 ls /sys/class/pwm/pwmchip0